-Pensacola, Destin, Navarre Beach and Other Nearby Area Foreclosures
+Pensacola, Destin, Navarre Beach and Other nearby Area Foreclosures

-Some Foreclosures are Deals, But Not All
+Some Foreclosures are Deals, but Not All

 Foreclosed properties have become the mantra to first time buyers and real estate investors.
 It is important to know the pros and cons of foreclosures, particularly if you have never worked with distressed properties before.
 Don't be taken in by late night promises of buying pristine properties for pennies on the dollar.
 It rarely happens.
 Every experienced investor knows that foreclosures are rarely bargains and almost always include expensive renovations.
 Furthermore, the best deals generally get snapped up before they go on the block.

-Foreclosures are generally distressed properties, often in poor shape with undocumented deferred maintenance.
+Foreclosures are usually distressed properties, often in poor shape with undocumented deferred maintenance.
 Once bidding begins, you're often forced to make decisions too quickly based on too little information.
 The seller, who may be an heir or a lender, may require all cash and not allow you adequate time to inspect the property before buying it.
 The property may be encumbered by legal judgments, second mortgages and liens, which you may not discover until after the sale.
 Many states exempt foreclosure sellers from disclosure laws, meaning they do not have to disclose any information on the property.
 If you discover negative facts about the property after your purchase, you're stuck.

-If you are determined to go this route, there are some basic tips to go by.
+If you are determined to go this route, there are some essential tips to go by.
 Keep track of all the available listings in an area, either through the legal notices of the local newspaper, web sites of major lenders, local information provided by the county clerk or your realtor.
 You will need to be certain that there are not any liens against the property.
 Liens against the property, whether tax liens or creditor liens, can take a large sum of money and time to resolve.
 You need to do your due diligence on all properties before you make any offer.

 Foreclosure homes many look like a bargain, but they may not be your best bet.
 Expensive repairs and renovations can often deliver a much higher cost than the investor originally planned.
 Check out other homes in your desired neighborhood.
 Compare the cost of a move in ready home to the true cost of a foreclosure home.
 The results will often surprise you.

-Contact Us for more information on buying foreclosures in Pensacola, Destin, Navarre, Perdido Bay, and other nearby Florida cities.
+Contact us for more information on buying foreclosures in Pensacola, Destin, Navarre, Perdido Bay, and other nearby Florida cities.